symfony/symfony-docs/event_dispatcher/before_after_filters.rst

 .. tip::

-    If your subscriber id *not* called on each request, double-check that you're :ref:`loading services <service-container-services-load-example>` from
+    If your subscriber is *not* called on each request, double-check that you're :ref:`loading services <service-container-services-load-example>` from
     the ``EventSubscriber`` directory and have :ref:`autoconfigure <services-autoconfigure>` enabled.
 You can also manually add the ``kernel.event_subscriber`` tag.